Hyperhidrosis (sweating). Causes of increased sweating, diagnosis and treatment of the causes of pathology

 How to get rid of sweating

 In addition to visible marks on clothing.
-Sweat still has an unpleasant odor, even though it is 90% water.
-It contains salts and trace elements, which are excellent soil for the development of bacteria and.
-It is they who give the well-known unpleasant odor.
+Sweat still has an unpleasant odor, even though it consists of 90% water.
+It contains salts and microelements, which provide excellent soil for the development of bacteria and.
+They are the ones that give everyone the well-known unpleasant smell.

-Apocrine glands take part in the process of sweat secretion, they are located in those places where there are more hair follicles - this is the intimate zone and the armpit zone.
+Apocrine glands take part in the process of sweat secretion; they are located in those places where there are more hair follicles - this is the intimate area and the armpit area.
 During puberty, these glands begin to work with greater force, hence the unpleasant odor.
-The smell depends not only on bacteria, but also on our diet, so you need to be more careful in choosing food.
+The smell depends not only on bacteria, but also on our diet, so you need to be more careful when choosing food.

-• Use antiperspirants, because deodorants only block the smell.
+• Use antiperspirants, because deodorants only block odor.
 Recommend Odaban, Drydry, Maxim.

-• Apply preparations based on alkaloids.
-They do not cause addiction and help to cope with the problem.
+• Preparations based on alkaloids are used.
+They are not addictive and help cope with the problem.

-• Take drugs that soothe (valerian, motherwort) or do yoga, meditation.
+• Take medications that calm you down (valerian, motherwort) or do yoga and meditation.

 • Physical therapy will help.
 Electrophoresis, iontophoresis, electrosleep, relaxing baths with oils and herbs.

-• You can contact the clinic and sign up for a laser procedure for removing the sebaceous glands.
+• You can go to the clinic and sign up for a laser procedure to remove the sebaceous glands.

 • Hyperhidrosis can be temporarily treated with Botox injections.
 Botox blocks the nerve endings of the sweat glands.